MASTOCYTOMA IN DOGS AND CATS

 Symptoms

-Dermal and subcutaneous lesions can simulate or resemble any other lesion and in the most benign cases they can even be present for years.
-The clinical signs may be influenced by the release of histamine, heparin and vasoactive substances that are in your lymph nodes and they become inflamed.
-Some mast cell tumors can ulcerate, others become acutely inflamed and then return to their initial state due to the action of the substances contained in their lymph nodes, this is known as “Darier's sign”.
-There may also be gastrointestinal ulceration due to the distant effect of histamine.
+Dermal and subcutaneous lesions may mimic or resemble any other lesion and in the most benign cases may be present for years.
+Clinical signs may be influenced by the release of histamine, heparin and vasoactive substances from the lymph nodes, which cause inflammation.
+Some mastocytomas may ulcerate, others may become acutely inflamed and then return to their initial state due to the action of the substances contained in the lymph nodes, this is known as the "Darier sign".
+Gastrointestinal ulceration may also occur due to the distant effect of histamine.

 When to consult